OsbornePro/BTPS-SecPack/docs/index.rst

 Using the Canary Files
 ======================
-I have included some fake executables in the BTPS Security Package.
-These executables do not do anything other than print the help message info from the actualy executables.
+I have included fake executables in the BTPS Security Package.
+These executables do not do anything other than print the help message info from the actual executables.
 This was done to make them look legitimate if an attacker attempts to execute them.
 By making these fake executables `Canary Files <https://www.canarytokens.org/generate>`_ we can receive email alerts whenever an attacker executes them.
+This also works if the attacker downloads the executable to their attack machine and runs the file.
+(As long as they have internet you should get an email notification)

 How To Set Up Your Canary Tokens
 --------------------------------